ergebnis/json-normalizer/README.md

 When `composer.json` contains configuration in the `config` section, the `Vendor\Composer\ConfigHashNormalizer` will sort the content of these sections by key in ascending order.

+The `allow-plugins` and `preferred-install` keys have special handling as they both support wildcards.
+When no wildcards are used, these are sorted in ascending order.
+When wildcards are in use, then the list will be sorted if possible (ie, when the wildcards are only at the end of package names).
+Due to internal implementation details of the wildcard feature within Composer, sorting keys when there are wildcards part-way through is not feasible.

 :bulb: Find out more about the `config` section at [Composer: The composer.json schema](https://getcomposer.org/doc/06-config.md).

 #### `Vendor\Composer\PackageHashNormalizer`